BraydonTGS/HubSpot/README.md

 The Results are Exported to a TestOutput Folder inside the TestProject.Business

-In the TestBase Class update the _outputDirectory property by replacing ADD YOUR FILE PATH HERE - With your Repository Location.
+In the TestBase Class update the _outputDirectory property by replacing "ADD YOUR FILE PATH HERE" - With your Repository Location.

 ## Architecture
 This application is built using a Three-Tier Architecture with the Repository Design Pattern, aimed at making the functionality reusable across different user interfaces and flexible for adding new user requirements.

 ## Future Encancements